cansyl/DEEPScreen/README.md

 python loadDEEPScreenModel.py  <target_id> <model_name> <filename_of_compound_smiles>
 ```

 where **<target_id>** is the ChEMBL id of the target protein, **<model_name>** stands for the name of the model for the corresponding target stored under the **tflearnModels** folder (without the filename extension), and the last argument is the name of the test compounds file (including SMILES of the query compounds), inside the **trainingFiles** folder.
-You can run the following script (while inside: /path-to-local-repository/bin) to generate DTI predictions for CHEMBL1790 and the compounds in the sample file:
+You can run the following script (while inside: /path-to-local-repository/bin) to generate DTI predictions for CHEMBL286 (Renin) and the compounds in the sample file:

 ```
-python loadDEEPScreenModel.py  CHEMBL1790 CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300 sample_test_compound_file.txt
+python loadDEEPScreenModel.py  CHEMBL286 CNNModel_CHEMBL286_adam_0.0005_15_256_0.6_True-525 sample_test_compound_file.txt
 ```

 **Output of the script:**

-The script provides compound identifiers (as stated in the input test compounds file), which are predicted as active (i.e., interacting) for the corresponding target (CHEMBL1790 in our example):
+The script provides compound identifiers (as stated in the input test compounds file), which are predicted as active (i.e., interacting) for the corresponding target (CHEMBL286 in our example):

 ```
-ACTIVE PREDICTIONS:CHEMBL1790
+ACTIVE PREDICTIONS:CHEMBL286
-CHEMBL319636
-CHEMBL350383
-CHEMBL444956
-CHEMBL182627
-CHEMBL331956
+CHEMBL1825183
+CHEMBL302984
+CHEMBL3143484
+CHEMBL431854
+CHEMBL88356
+CHEMBL3400431
 ```

 **DEEPScreen_Largescale_DTI_predictions.zip** file contains the results of the DTI prediction run, where DEEPScreen targets were scanned against more than 1 million compound records in ChEMBL, as described above.